-

 An experimental exploration of a unique Neolithic artefact

-In addition to drilling, it has also proved possible to cut a series of elongated concave facets in flint, of a type similar to those on the surface of the Knowth and other maesmor-type maceheads.
+In addition to drilling, it was also possible to demonstrate that a series of elongated concave facets, of a type similar to those on the surface of the Knowth and other maesmor-type maceheads, could be ground into the surface of a flint nodule.
 This was achieved with the use of a fixed-horizontal-axis rotating wooden wheel with a water-suspended abrasive paste applied to its edge – a specialist technology of a type used in crystal glass cutting, but which is otherwise unknown in a prehistoric context.

 Further reading: